-As of June 30, 2021 and December 31, 2020, the Company's certificate of incorporation authorized the Company to issue 300,000,000 shares of common stock, respectively, at a par value of \$0.0001 per share.
+As of September 30, 2021 and December 31, 2020, the Company's certificate of incorporation authorized the Company to issue 300,000,000 shares of common stock, at a par value of \$0.0001 per share.
 Each share of common stock is entitled to one vote.
-The holders of common stock are also entitled to receive dividends whenever funds are legally available and when declared by the Board of Directors, subject to prior rights of the redeemable convertible preferred stockholders.
-As of June 30, 2021, no dividends have been declared to date.
+The holders of common stock are also entitled to receive dividends whenever funds are legally available and when declared by the Board of Directors.
+As of September 30, 2021, no dividends have been declared to date.